-Can I do my own accounts?
+Can I do my own company accounts?

-What would an accountant actually do for me?
+What can an accountant do for me?

 Providing an accountancy service involves far more than simply checking invoices and receipts, and then filling in a tax return form once a year.
 A good accountant will provide ongoing, proactive advice throughout the year and not just at the end when it will probably be too late to save you from an excessive tax bill.
 And in order to do this, they have to keep abreast of the UK tax system and all of its regulations and legislative changes.

-- Help you to structure your company in the most tax efficient way possible
+- Help you to structure your company in the most tax-efficient way possible

 - Help you to understand the best way to take money out of your company